-The Macy Undergraduate Leadership Fellows Program (MULFP) provides pertinent cognitive, behavioral, emotional, and experiential learning that positively shapes leadership development for students in the health professions.
-The basis for the MULFP:
+The Macy Undergraduate Leadership Fellows Program (MULFP) provides pertinent cognitive, behavioral, emotional, and experiential learning that positively shapes leadership development for students in nursing, the health professions and public health.
+The basis for the program:

 - Focuses on giving students tools that are beneficial in all aspects of their development